hr-it-solutions/DD_J_plg_system_disable_bootstrap/README.md

 # DD_J_plg_system_disable-bootstrap
-Joomla! system plugin to disable Bootstrap from the front end!
+is a reliable and extendable **Joomla!
+System Plugin for template developers to disable Bootstrap** from the front end!

 -
 In the the front end of Joomla! some extensions is calling the function JHTML::_('behavior.tooltip'),